 The recently enacted Copyright Alternative in Small-Claims Enforcement Act (CASE Act) creates a small claims court for resolving certain copyright disputes and directs the U.S. Copyright Office to establish a three-member Copyright Claims Board (CCB) to preside over such claims.
 The CCB is set to start hearing claims by the end of this year.

-During a one-hour virtual roundtable hosted by the ABA Intellectual Property Litigation Committee, Jackson Walker partner Emilio Nicolas will moderate a discussion titled “The CASE Act: What You Need to Know About the New Copyright Small Claims Board.”
-Emilio will be joined by panelists Mary Ellen Roy and Andrew Coffman of Phelps Dunbar LLP.
-The roundtable will review key provisions of the CASE Act and address a number of questions raised by the new legislation, including:
+During a one-hour virtual roundtable hosted by the ABA Intellectual Property Litigation Committee, Jackson Walker partner Emilio Nicolas moderated a discussion titled “The CASE Act: What You Need to Know About the New Copyright Small Claims Board.”
+Emilio was joined by panelists Mary Ellen Roy and Andrew Coffman of Phelps Dunbar LLP as they reviewed key provisions of the CASE Act and addressed a number of questions raised by the new legislation, including:

 - how the CCB will operate;